orderisnotchaos/calculator/README.md

 # compiling
 I use gcc but use your prefered c compiler and type

-(your compiler) operadores.c funciones.c main.c -o prog
+(your compiler) operators.c functions.c main.c -o prog

 and that should be it.
 You should now have the prog file which should be an executable